castorini/NCE-CNN-Torch/README.md

 Running
 --------
-``1.`` There are several command line paramters to specify for running our models:
+``1.`` There are several command line paramters to specify for running our model:
 ```
 -dataset, the dataset you want to evaluate, which can be TrecQA and WikiQA.
 -version, the version of TrecQA dataset, which can be raw and clean.